individual-brain-charting/public_protocols/MathLanguage/README.md

-# MathLanguage
+# Mathematical Language

 ## About this protocol

-The **Mathematical Language** protocol was designed to comprehensively capture the activation related with several types of mathematical and other types of facts.
+This protocol was designed to comprehensively capture the activation related with several types of mathematical and other types of facts.

 Relevant references: